cbmira01/Ollama-for-SQL-Server/readme.md

 This project needs much better documentation and test coverage of the JSON library.

+## Testing and Debugging

+### Console programs

+There is a console program to exercise the JSON library.
+To run it, configure the solution to `Debug`, set project `JsonClrLibrary.Tests` as the `Startup` project, then click `Start`.
+Build and test results will appear in the `Output` window.

+There is  a console program that will perform some integration tests with the `Ollama` server.
+To run the tests, the Ollama server must be serving on `http://127.0.0.1:11434`.
+Configure the solution to `Debug`, set project `OllamaSqlClr.Tests` as the `Startup` project, then click `Start`.
+Build and test results will appear in the `Output` window.
+API events can be monitored on the Ollama console.

+### Unit Tests

+Unit tests for the JSON library and the SQL/CLR functions are available.
+To run them, navigate to Visual Studio's `Test Explorer`, then click `Run All Tests in View`.
+External services needed for these tests are mocked.

+### Debugging the SQL/CLR functions remotely

+It is possible to attach a debugger to the SQL Server process and debug the assembly remotely.
+Here's how:

+- `Visual Studio` must be `run as administrator`.
+- Configure the solution to `Release`, then `Build` the solution.
+- Debugging symbols should be present in the assembly (`OllamaSqlClr.pdb` and `JsonClrLibrary.pdb`).
+- Start the `Ollama` server.
+- Set `SQL Server` and its agent to a running state.
+Note the process ID of `SQL Server service type`.
+- Run `Script10` to create the assembly and function links in T-SQL.
+- Do the following actions in Visual Studio's `Debug` main tab:
+- - Navigate to `Attach to Process...`.
+- - Select `Connection type` as `Local`.
+- - Filter process names on 'sql', then select the process ID matching the ID noted above.
+- - Select `Code type` as `Managed (.NET Framework 4.x) code`.
+- - Click `Attach`.
+You will get a warning modal.

+After these steps, breakpoints can be set in managed code and hit as SQL Server calls SQL/CLR functions it wants to perform.
+A good place to start debugging is in the SqlClrFunctions class, or in the OllamaService class.

+Every time you create a new feature or correct faulty code, you will need to:

+- Build and test under `Debug` until you get passing code.
+- Build a `Release` assembly.
+- Run `Script10` to relink the assembly to SQL Server.
+- Remote debug with `SQL Server` as needed.

 ## Roadmap for future work: possible functions for SQL Server to interact with LLMs

 ### AskAllModels Function